sean09lee/socket.io-example/README.md

 * Inside the web client, click the `Create Order` button
 * Observe an order card populate in both tabs.
 If this does not happen, something is wrong.
+* Observe the order id show up in your console for the socket.io server